shakna-israel/NecromancersApprentice/Ancillaries/TheoryOfMagic.md

 2/8 Mages were able to excel at the task.

+### Conclusion

-Conclusion: Aquamancers appear to equally be able to perform simple pyromancy spells, with no added difficulty.
+Aquamancers appear to equally be able to perform simple pyromancy spells, with no added difficulty.

 *Results*